The Salvator Mundi

 Visual Analysis of the Artwork

-The painting is a portrait of a woman named Lisa del Giocondo.
+The painting is a portrait of a woman named Lisa del Gherardini.
 She is seated against a backdrop of an imaginary landscape, which adds depth to the background.

 Her gaze captures the viewer’s attention, creating a direct connection.
 Her smile, the most famous feature, has intrigued many for centuries due to its mysterious nature.